OscarOdh/GMMK3_RGB/README.md

 ### Why SET_LEDS is not used

 `DIRECT_MODE_SET_LEDS` (0x09) takes a start index and a count.
-Which order was never settled — the firmware source said `[first][count]`, but sending that produced a one-byte colour shift, so this firmware's build differs from the PR.
+Which order was never settled.
+The firmware source said `[first][count]`, but sending that produced a one-byte colour shift, so this firmware's build differs from the PR.

 Getting it wrong is not cosmetic.
-With the bytes reversed, a packet starting at LED 40 declares a count of 40 — far more LEDs than a 64-byte packet holds.
+With the bytes reversed, a packet starting at LED 40 declares a count of 40, far more LEDs than a 64-byte packet holds.
 The firmware reads past the end, the endpoint stops draining, and because lighting and typing share one USB device, **key-up reports go missing and the last key pressed repeats until the keyboard is replugged.**

-`SET_SINGLE_LED` cannot overrun by construction, is confirmed correct, and for a reactive effect is genuinely the better fit: a decay touches a handful of LEDs, so a tick costs a handful of writes and idle costs none.
+`SET_SINGLE_LED` cannot overrun by construction, is confirmed correct, and for a reactive effect is genuinely the better fit.
+A decay touches a handful of LEDs, so a tick costs a handful of writes and idle costs none.
 The bulk path is a performance answer to a problem this app does not have.